How Our Electricity is Generated

 * Others include Biomass, Other Non-Biogenic and Petroleum.
 These fuels only accounted to .30%.

-** These fuels represent a portion of the power from Bonneville Power Administration.
+** These fuels represent a portion of the power purchased from BPA and market purchases.

 Detailed definitions of the various fuel types are posted on the Washington State Legislature's website under RCW 19.29A.010.